wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 But that is not all.
 Right after the sprint, we were able to squeeze the last obvious bugs in the STM-JIT combination.
-However, the performance was nowhere near what we want.
+However, the performance was nowhere near to what we want.
 So until now, we fixed some of the most obvious issues.
 Many come from RPython erring on the side of caution and e.g. making a transaction inevitable even if that is not strictly necessary, thereby limiting parallelism.
-**XXX any interesting details?**
+**XXX any interesting details? transaction breaks maybe? guard counters?**
 There are still many performance issues of various complexity left to tackle.
 So stay tuned or contribute :)